Back to top

 • DIGNITY AND DIVERSITY – The PSHCE curriculum enables all children to learn about rights and responsibilities and appreciate what it means to be a member of a diverse and multicultural society.
 The protected characteristics of the Equality Act 2010 underpin learning and encourages children to accept and support all in our community.

-1. Health and Wellbeing (forms part of the RSHE provision) – includes drugs and alcohol education, mental and emotional well-being, managing risk and personal safety, sexual health
+• Health and Wellbeing: drugs, vaping, nicotine and alcohol education, mental and emotional wellbeing, managing risk and personal safety and sexual health.

-2. Relationships and Sex Education (forms part of the RSHE provision) - includes positive relationships, consent, social influences on behaviour, contraception, parenthood and families; bullying, abuse and discrimination
+• Relationships and Sex Education: recognising positive and unhealthy relationships, consent v's coercion, social influences on behaviour, contraception, parenthood and families, bullying, abuse and discrimination.

-3. Living in the wider world (addresses some aspects of Careers provision) – includes learning skills; career choices and pathways; employment rights and responsibilities; financial choices and media literacy and digital resilience.
+• Living in the Wider World: Career choices and pathways, learning skills, employment rights and responsibilities, financial choices, media literacy and digital resilience.

 Knowledge Organisers